SharonNorah/AndelaWITWK3Challenge1/README.md

 # AndelaWITWK3Challenge1
-this repository  is for the array sort challenge of week 3
+this repository  is for the optional challenge on missing numbers from an array